-PROPOSAL NO. 1-ELECTION OF THREE CLASS I DIRECTORS
+PROPOSAL NO. 1-ELECTION OF THREE CLASS II DIRECTORS

-As of the date of this Proxy Statement, our Board consists of ten members, including a chair of the Board and a Lead Independent Director.
+As of the date of this Proxy Statement, our Board consists of nine members, including a chair of the Board.
 In accordance with the terms of our restated certificate of incorporation and our amended and restated by-laws, our board of directors is divided into three classes (Class I, Class II and Class III), with members of each class serving staggered three-year terms.
 The members of the classes are divided as follows:

-- the Class I directors are Bernadette Connaughton, Elliott Levy, M.D., James C. Mullen and Akshay K. Vaishnaw, M.D., Ph.D., and their terms will expire at the Annual Meeting; - the Class II directors are Meeta Chatterjee, Ph.D., Andrew Hirsch, and Gilmore O'Neill, M.B., M.M.Sc., and their terms will expire at the annual meeting of stockholders to be held in 2024; and - the Class III directors are Jessica Hopfield, Ph.D., Emma Reeve, and David T. Scadden, M.D., and their terms will expire at the annual meeting of stockholders to be held in 2025.
+- the Class I directors are Bernadette Connaughton, Elliott Levy, M.D., and Akshay K. Vaishnaw, M.D., Ph.D., and their terms will expire at the annual meeting of stockholders to be held in 2026; - the Class II directors are Meeta Chatterjee, Ph.D., Andrew Hirsch, and Gilmore O'Neill, M.B., M.M.Sc., and their terms will expire at the Annual Meeting; and - the Class III directors are Jessica Hopfield, Ph.D., Emma Reeve, and David T. Scadden, M.D., and their terms will expire at the annual meeting of stockholders to be held in 2025.